hispindia/dhis-2.15/README.md

 # dhis-2.15
-Commit by code + india team : India team has code for IPPF project
+Commit by DHIS core team + india team : India team has code for IPPF project